BenAuer2021/Mesh-based-Human-Phantom-for-Simulation/README.md

 /gate/VoxAttn/setSkipEqualMaterials 1
 /gate/VoxAttn/attachPhantomSD
 ```
-Indices in the voxelized image are translated into material via the parameters defined in the 'AttnRange.dat' file.
+Indices in the voxelized image are translated into biological materials via the parameters defined in the *'AttnRange.dat'* file.
 For example, we recommend the following indices to materials conversion,

   | Image Indices | Human Structures | Biological material |
   |    :---     |     :---:  |     :---:     |